myfullname295/deus-docs/docs/swap.md

 title: DEUS Swap
 description:
 ---
-Swap is a one-stop-shop to buy or sell the ecosystem’s tokens.
-This includes:
+Deus Swap is a one-stop shop to buy or sell the ecosystem’s tokens.
+These include:

++ $DEUS
++ $DEA
++ $ETH
++ $WBTC
-+ $DEUS,
++ $USDC
-+ $DEA,
++ $DAI
++ IOU tokens (like Coinbase futures and Bakkt Synthetic SPAC)
-+ Registrar Tokens like TSLQ, QQQ and all 500 Stocks that are inside of the S&P 500.
++ Registrar Tokens (like TSLQ, QQQ and all 500 Stocks that are inside of the S&P 500)

-Currently, the only available pair is ETH/DEUS, others shall be added by Dec 27th.
-DEA will become available sometime in December.
-Registrar tokens will become available towards the end of December.
+Registrar tokens will become available towards the end of January, and some IOU tokens are already available.
 We will continue adding derivatives and cryptocurrencies to DEUS Swap throughout 2021.